dotnet/wpf/Documentation/gen-api.md

 This new file will contain the newly created surface area and will need to be checked in along with the runtime assembly change.
 The next build without `GenerateReferenceAssemblySource` enabled will no longer display an ApiCompat error as the surface area will now match the baseline.
 ### Issues with GenAPI
 Often, GenAPI will generate code output that will contain code that is either private, internal, or creates build errors.
 For this reason a developer usually cannot just use the output of GenAPI directly.
-Instead, the developer do the following:
+Instead, the developer should do the following:
 * Build with GenAPI enabled
 * Diff the output file against the previous version
-* Extract the new surface area from the generated code
+* Extract just the new surface area (and related code) from the generated code
 * Revert the generated file
-* Add back the new surface area to th eprevious generated code
+* Add back the new surface area to the reference assembly code
-* Ensure that nothing in the new surface area is private or internal
+* Ensure that nothing in the new surface area is private or internal unless requried by XAML compilation or other reference assemblies
-* Rebuild without GenAPI enabled and verify the ApiCompat error is gone
+* Rebuild without GenAPI enabled and verify there are no ApiCompat errors
-#### Manual Fixes
-Various manual fixes have been applied in order to get a baseline reference assembly out of GenAPI code generation.
-You can find a set of these below.
-They may help in fixing some common issues arising from GenAPI code generation and also in identifying differences that should not be present in newly generated code.

-A developer should not have to worry about these as long as they follow the above steps.
-However they have been catalogued [here](GenApi/ManualFixups.txt).